freerasmea/freerasmea.github.io/_posts/2015-05-22-happy-birthday-rasmea.md

 published: true
 date: "May 22, 2015"
 category: news
-excerpt: "Rasmea Odeh is celebrating her birthday in Chicago, and preparing for her appeal in a Cincinnati courtroom.
+excerpt: "Rasmea Odeh is celebrating her birthday in Chicago and preparing for her appeal in a Cincinnati courtroom.
 Please donate to her defense!"
 ---